MPL Philippines: Pre-Franchise Era (2018–2021)

-Franchise Era (2021-present)
+Franchise Era (2021–present)

-Season 8 onwards has transitioned the league to an franchise based system with eight teams competing in a brand new format and organization.
+Season 8 onwards has transitioned the league to a franchise based system with eight teams competing in a brand new format and organization.
 Several notable teams like Execration have left the league with its roster being absorbed by Smart Omega.
-Blacklist International would become the second team, and the most-recent team thus far to win back-to-back titles in MPL Philippines, defeating ONIC Philippines in the finals, 4–1.
+Blacklist International would become the second team to win back-to-back titles in MPL Philippines, defeating ONIC Philippines in the finals, 4–1.
 In the same year, Blacklist would win the MLBB M3 World Championship title in Singapore again against ONIC Philippines.
-Blacklist would bring the country its second of five world titles.
+Blacklist would bring the country its second of six world titles.

 Season 9 saw the rise of RSG Philippines, the Singapore-based organization who also fueled teams in Malaysia and Singapore at the time.
 RSG would defeat the sixth-seed Smart Omega in the finals 4-1 and in the same year, defeating Indonesian powerhouse RRQ Hoshi in the MSC 2022 Grand Finals in a 4–0 sweep.
-RSG would bring the Philippines third MSC title and its last for a brief period of time.
+RSG would bring the Philippines its third MSC title and its last for a brief period of time.

 Season 10 then saw the resurgence of Blacklist International who finished 3–11 in the last season.
-Blacklist defeated the superteam ECHO Philippines in the finals 4-2 and brought the franchise its third and last MPL Philippines title.
+Blacklist defeated the super team ECHO Philippines in the finals 4-2 and brought the franchise its third and last MPL Philippines title.
 ECHO, similarly to Execration, would seek their kryptonite title as they defeated Blacklist—who were vying to become the first team in MLBB history to go back-to-back world champions—in the MLBB M4 World Championship 4–0.
 ECHO brought the country's third world title.

 Season 11 would rekindle a rivalry between Blacklist and ECHO as both teams were again in the finals for the second-consecutive year in a row, the second time that this had occurred since Sunsparks and ONIC Philippines in Season 4 and 5.
 ECHO would sweep Blacklist in the finals, winning the championship 4–0.
 However, it was Blacklist who would advance further in MSC 2023 advancing as far as the finals but was defeated 4–2 by Indonesian representatives ONIC Esports, the first grand finals defeat for a Filipino team in an international tournament.